He aha te mea nui o te ao? He tangata, he tangata, he tangata.

-There are always times in your life when things happen and you are not sure what to do.
-At times like this it can help to talk to someone else.
-As counsellors we are trained to support you to explore any issue or concern to find new ideas or ways of coping to develop resilience and empowerment.
+There may be times in your life when things happen and you are not sure what to do.
+At times like this, it can help to talk to someone.

-People might seek counselling for support for the following reasons:
+People might seek counselling support for the following reasons:

 A counsellor may also:

-- Provide referrals to other agencies for specific help
+- Provide referrals to other agencies for specialised help

 - Advocate for people who are disempowered

-- Support you with your talking to your family/peers/teachers
+- Support you with talking to your family/peers/teachers

-In counselling you can talk in a safe non-judgemental place with someone who supports you.
-A counsellor should be someone who listens carefully to support you to explore and think about things differently to help discover new perspectives, ideas and choices.
-Even if you are not sure how, or where to start talking we are trained to help with that.
+In counselling you can talk in a safe, non-judgemental place with someone who supports you.
+A counsellor is someone who listens carefully and supports you to explore and discover new perspectives, ideas, and choices.

 It can help you: